clio/jit_preloader/README.md

 # so that you can turn it on or off dynamically.
 JitPreloader.globally_enabled = ->{ $redis.get('always_jit_preload') == 'on' }

+# Setting global max ids constraint on all aggregation methods.
+JitPreloader.max_ids_per_query = 10

+class Contact < ActiveRecord::Base
+  has_many :emails
+  has_many_aggregate :emails, :count_all, :count, "*"
+end

 # When enabled globally, this would not generate an N+1 query.
 Contact.all.each do |contact|
   contact.emails.each do |email|
     # do something
   end
+  # When max_ides_per_query is set globally, the aggregate method will split query base on the limit.
+  contact.emails_count_all
 end

 ```

 ## What it doesn't solve